whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-10-Luxor-Box-Subscription-December-2015-Special-Edition-Box-Review.md

 <DD>Value $90</DD>
 </DL>

-<p>I think I've received a different type of accesory from this brand every month from different subscription boxes.
+<p>I think I've received a different type of accesory from this brand in the past 3 months from different subscription boxes.
 They must all be fans of her accesory line, such a coincidence.
 Either way, I'm happy it's a bracelet and not another headband or necklace, at least it's something new!</p>

 <p>Like most of her accesories, the style or look is that of boho chic with a dazzling touch of glam.
 I like it because it's not too gaudy and yet still manages to glamour up your look without overdoing it.
 I can use this bracelet to either dress up or down.</p>